linniksa/redmine_git_mirror/README.md

 ## GitLab integration

-You can setup per-project or system wide hook to `redmine.site/sys/git_mirror/gitlab`, specify WD-key as Secret of webhook.
+You can setup per-project or system wide hook to `redmine.site/sys/git_mirror/gitlab`, anable WS support in redmine at `redmine.site/settings?tab=repositories` and specify api-key as Secret of webhook.
 It's allow redmine to immediately fetch changes pushed to gitlab.

 ###### For per-project setup